American Made (film): Development

 In the summer of 2013, screenwriter Gary Spinelli was looking for a project that was based on real events.
 On the bonus feature of American Made, Spinelli said:

 I was looking for little hidden pieces of history.
 Small stories that affected larger global events and I came across the Mena story.
 And I always wanted to do a gangster film.
 Goodfellas is one of my favorite movies and I was always on the hunt to try to find my version of that.
 And once I started researching CIA's involvement in Mena, the same name kept popping up, was this Barry Seal character.
 As soon as I found Barry, I knew I had a movie.

 The film was originally titled Mena and in 2014 was featured on The Black List, a survey showcasing the best unproduced screenplays in Hollywood.
 On January 14, 2015, it was announced that Tom Cruise and Edge of Tomorrow director Doug Liman would reunite for what was originally titled Mena.

 Casting

 Sarah Wright, Jayma Mays and Domhnall Gleeson were added to the cast in April.
 Jesse Plemons, Caleb Landry Jones and Lola Kirke were added to the cast in May 2015.
 Robert Farrior played "Lt Col Oliver North".

 Filming

 Principal photography on the film began on May 18, 2015, in Atlanta, Georgia.
 Filming locations there include counties Cherokee, Clayton, DeKalb, Fulton, Gwinnett, Morgan and Pickens.
 Filming on the Georgia Unit wrapped on July 12, 2015.
 On August 20, 2015, Cruise arrived in Medellín, Colombia and on August 31, in Santa Marta to scout filming locations for the film.
 Filming in Colombia commenced on August 26, 2015, and wrapped on September 11, 2015.
 Production on the film resumed February 3, 2016, in New Orleans, Louisiana as filming has been suspended due to a plane crash in Colombia that occurred in September 2015.
-Reshoots occurred in late January 2017 in Atlanta.
+Reshoots were filmed in Atlanta in late January 2017.